White Ribbon Campaign for North Lincolnshire

 The White Ribbon Campaign Town Award is for us within North Lincolnshire to demonstrate our commitment to the aims of the White Ribbon Campaign and to reduce domestic abuse.
 We will look at involving men and boys in prevention activities, addressing and altering social norms that lead to violent behaviour against women, increasing awareness of the issue and providing services aimed at reducing the incidence of domestic abuse and mobilise the entire local community under the goal of ending violence against women and girls.

-The agencies involved in the White Ribbon bid for accreditation include North Lincolnshire Council, Safer Neighbourhoods, Humberside Police, North Lincolnshire Homes, The Blue Door Womens Centre, It's My Right, Amber Project.
+The agencies involved in the White Ribbon bid for accreditation include North Lincolnshire Council, Safer Neighbourhoods, Humberside Police, Ongo Homes, The Blue Door Domestic Abuse Support service for North LIncolnshire.